 China Everbright Water is dual-listed in Hong Kong and Singapore.
 The company was the eighth business to be spun out of the wider Everbright group of companies.
-It provides water, wastewater, engineering and construction services throughout China and currently has 121 facilities on its books.
+It provides water, wastewater, engineering and construction services throughout China and currently has more than 120 facilities on its books.

 China Water Affairs Group (0855)

 China Water Affairs operates facilities that supply water and wastewater services to over 60 cities in China.
 It is openly looking to expand throughout the country through acquisitions and to build up its capabilities so it can be a 'one-stop water services provider'.
 Revenue more than trebled between 2013 and 2019.

 SIIC Environment Holdings (807)